 Once upon a time there was an idea.
 Like most ideas, it started with a question: what if you could bring your favorite children’s book to life?
 What if you could hop aboard the magic school bus?
 Meet the three bears?
 Create your own world with Harold and a purple crayon?
-Over fifteen years ago, a woman in Sheboygan, Wisconsin named Sandy Livermore had an idea – she wanted to bring books to life one garden at a time.
+Over 25 years ago, a woman in Sheboygan, Wisconsin named Sandy Livermore had an idea – she wanted to bring books to life one garden at a time.
 The idea took root and became Bookworm Gardens.

 In a world of uncertainty, the Gardens have become a place of joy.
 We’ve proven that even the smallest seed of an idea can grow into something amazing.
 With the help of our community, we can continue to write the next chapter in our story so that Bookworm Gardens can not only be a place where books come to life, but where outdoor learning and nature exploration can thrive.